€1.5 million

 Material prepared by Igor Buglo, Head of the Maltese office, MBA

-Yes.
-Property owners in Finland pay an annual property tax of 0.93 to 2% of the cadastral value.
-The rate is set by municipalities depending on the real estate type: apartment or house, main dwelling or cottage, building or land plot.
+Property owners in Finland pay an annual property tax ranging between 0.93 to 2% of the cadastral value.
+The rate is set by municipalities depending on the property type: an apartment or a house, a primary residence or a summer cottage, a building or a land plot.